sourcemeta/one/docs/library.md

     Not having a collection as part of the built-in library doesn't lock you out.
-You can always bring any collection into your instance yourself by cloning or downloading the collection's repository, and manually ingesting it into the Registry using the [configuration file](configuration.md).
+You can always bring any collection into your instance yourself by cloning or downloading the collection's repository, and manually ingesting it into your instance using the [configuration file](configuration.md).
     Built-in collections are nothing more than pre-made configuration files we pre-package for you.